nathanrcobb/fidget-repo/README.md

 # fidget-repo

-A one-stop repository for all types of premium fidget items
+A one-stop repository for all types of premium fidget items.
+A passion project & work in progress for a hobby of mine.

 # Getting Started with Create React App